dasiths/dasiths.github.io/_posts/2024-01-05-secure-supply-chain-api-days-2023.md

 ## About API Days

 This is the sixth time I've presented at API Days in the "platform" stream and I'm really grateful from the opportunity to share my learning with the community for such and extended period of time.
-I've been covering many facets of distributed systems and things like the container eco system for a while now.
+I've been covering many facets of distributed systems and things like the container ecosystem for a while now.

 This year the API days conference was held in the Pullman Melbourne hotel and had 5 parallel tracks and workshops.
 I believe it was the most attended API days Australia event in its short history.